 It's now estimated that preventable deaths related to hospital errors are to four times greater than once thought.
 Philly.com reports that preventable errors contribute to as many as 400,000 hospital deaths each year.
 Medical errors are now the third-leading cause of death in America, behind heart disease, which is first, and cancer, which is second.

-Connecticut Medical Malpractice Lawyers at Carter Mario Injury Lawyers have put together a short list of four things every patient can do to prevent medical errors.
+The Connecticut Medical Malpractice Lawyers at Carter Mario Law Firm has put together a short list of four things every patient can do to prevent medical errors.
 These may seem simple, but taking the extra moment could make a big difference.